smahanta1234/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 This is a simple Rock-Paper-Scissors game implemented in Python.
 The user plays against the computer, which randomly selects an option.

-How to Play
+How to Play:

 Run the script in a Python environment.

-You will be prompted to enter a number:
+You will be prompted to enter a number from 0, 1 or 2:

-0 for Rock
+    1. 0 for Rock

-1 for Paper
+    2. 1 for Paper

-2 for Scissors
+    3. 2 for Scissors

 The program will display your choice and the computer’s random choice.

-The game determines the winner based on the following rules:
+The game determines the winner based on the following rules, I'm sure you're aware:

-Rock beats Scissors
+    1. Rock beats Scissors

-Scissors beat Paper
+    2. Scissors beat Paper

-Paper beats Rock
+    3. Paper beats Rock

-If both choices are the same, it's a draw.
+    4. If both choices are the same, it's a draw.

 Example Output